Kevin-qt/DrugABC-Classification/README.md

 ### Objective
 - To identify the features that help classify drug taken
-- To build a model to predict the type of drug a person taken based on his body readings.
+- To build a model to predict the type of drug a person taken based on his body readings